 Use our Speed Test Tool to compare the speeds of private PIAs across different cities.

 Private Internet Access is the fastest VPN on local connections.
-However, for the past eight weeks, PIA has been outperformed by NordVPN over short distance New York connection.
+However, for the past eight weeks, PIA has been outperformed by NordVPN over a short-distance New York connection.

 However, this is blazingly fast speeds from the PIA, and it comfortably beats other top performers, like ExpressVPN.